yWorks/yfiles-for-html-demos/demos/style/default-label-style/README.md

 ## Things to Try

 - Observe the various pre-configured label styles that are using different label _shapes_, different _colors_, _fonts_ and other settings.
 Hover over a label to get a tool tip that lists the configured properties.
-- Edit labels interactively and observe how the background shapes adjust to the new text bounds.
-- Move nodes or edge bends and observe how the label rendering interacts with label rotation.
+- Double-click a label to change its text and observe the resize behavior.
 - Take a look at labels showing the _text alignment_ features.
 This comes into play when the preferred size of the label is larger than the size needed for the text.
 - The three light-blue node labels on the right show the effects of _text wrapping_ and _text clipping_ for labels whose size is smaller than the size needed for displaying the whole text.
 To learn more about wrapping, please see the [Label Text Wrapping Tutorial](../../03-tutorial-application-features/label-text-wrapping/index.html).